Too many options…

 20+ years ago, that wasn’t the problem.
 There was a bottleneck of information, production, and distribution.
 That bottleneck created scarcity.
 Those who controlled the land, factories, or people decided what would be created and what shipped.

 For virtually no cost, you can create your own ebook and sell it online.
 If you want to create a hardcover copy, you can do that too – again, for no up-front fee (Amazon’s affiliate Createspace does just that).
 Want someone to fabricate a product for you, produce it in bulk, and ship it to a warehouse where another group of people can manage the fulfillment and distribution?
-A completely hands-off, automated business is completely possible with the click of a mouse.
+A completely hands-off, automated business is completely possible with the click of a mouse (and some hard work, of course).

 This is unprecedented.